Spirit (franchise)

 Spirit is an American media franchise owned by DreamWorks Animation, which began with the 2002 animated film Spirit: Stallion of the Cimarron written by John Fusco from an idea by producer Jeffrey Katzenberg.
-The franchise follow the adventures of a Kiger Mustang stallion named Spirit.

-The first film, Stallion of the Cimarron, received mostly positive reviews from critics and was nominated for the Academy Award for Best Animated Feature at the 75th Academy Awards.
+The franchise follows the adventures of a Kiger Mustang stallion named Spirit and his same named descendants.
+The first film, Stallion of the Cimarron, received mixed reviews from critics and was nominated for the Academy Award for Best Animated Feature at the 75th Academy Awards.

-A computer-animated television series, Spirit Riding Free, premiered on Netflix in 2017 and introduced new characters like Lucky Prescott, who became one of the franchise main protagonist alongside Spirit.
+An animated television series, Spirit Riding Free, premiered on Netflix in 2017 and introduced new characters like Lucky Prescott, who became one of the franchise's main protagonists alongside Spirit.
 It spawned a short-form series titled Pony Tales, a spin-off series titled Riding Academy, and two television specials.